Best Beaches in West Maui Top Guide 2025

 Final Thoughts on the Best Beaches in West Maui

-Overall, West Maui is a great spot for snorkeling and generally relaxing or exploring Maui’s beautiful landscapes.
+Overall, West Maui is an excellent spot for snorkeling and generally relaxing or exploring Maui’s beautiful landscapes.

-For those looking for a breathtaking experience, amenities, and restaurants close by, Ka’anapali Beach and Airport Beach (Kahekili Beach) are ideal choices.
+For those seeking a breathtaking experience, amenities, and restaurants nearby, Ka’anapali Beach and Airport Beach (also known as Kahekili Beach) are ideal choices.
 At the same time, Kapalua and Napili offer the picturesque experience for which many come to Hawaii.

 Being on the west side of Maui allows you to enjoy some of the best views in town, so make sure not to miss out!